Student-centric advice and objective recommendations

 If you are considering withdrawing from a class, don’t forget to examine how it will affect your financial aid.
 In most situations, withdrawing from a course should not affect your aid package.

 But if you fail to maintain Satisfactory Academic Progress, or SAP, your aid may be affected.
 Withdrawing from a course can also change your enrollment status, which could reduce your aid.

-Here’s our guide of what to look out for if you are considering withdrawing from a course.
-We’ll go over the ways in which it could hurt your financial aid package.
-But we won’t leave you with bad news– we’ll discuss how to appeal to keep your aid.
+Here’s our guide of what to look out for if you are considering withdrawing from a course and its impact on financial aid.
+But we won’t leave you with bad news– we’ll also discuss how to appeal to keep your aid.

 Satisfactory Academic Progress

 Satisfactory Academic Progress, or SAP, is a set of requirements that varies by school.
 Students who fail to meet these requirements risk losing their financial aid package.
 Typically, SAP requirements include GPA, class enrollment, and demonstrated progress towards a degree.

 If you think your grades in a class aren’t where you’d like and you withdraw, it could affect these requirements in several ways.
 It reduces the credits you acquire that semester, which could impact enrollment status.

 It could also put you off-course towards your degree.
 If the class you’re withdrawing from is critical to your degree, you’ll need to determine how to make it up.